raspberrypilearning/recruiting-volunteers/en/step_3.md

 ## Where to promote

 To reach potential volunteers, where will you need to advertise your opportunity?
-Think about the key places and platforms those you want to reach engage with - where are they based?

 --- collapse ---

 ---